esnkrimi/Angular-Konva-Mask/README.md

       }
     }

-finally you should define translator files in assets/trn
+<b>finally you should define translator files in assets/trnslateFolder </b>

 for example - english.json